-While recent efforts have proposed a variety of promising strategies to mitigate catastrophic forgetting (CF) phenomenon in generative models, most remain insufficiently aligned with the core dynamics of diffusion-based architectures.
-In particular, many approaches adopt heuristics from continual classification tasks \cite{sun2024create, pfulb2021continual, varshney2021cam, zhang2024clog, masip2023continual}, or borrow stability-plasticity trade-off mechanisms originally developed for Generative Adversarial Networks (GANs) \cite{ali2025cfts, ye2021lifelong, ye2021lifelong2, gu2020association, zhao2024invertavatar}.
-These techniques often conflict with the stochastic differential equations (SDEs) that govern the generative process in diffusion models, leading to noticeable degradation in output quality.
-Empirical results confirm these limitations, showing consistent declines in generative fidelity across sequential tasks reflected in metrics such as Fréchet Inception Distance (FID) (see Fig.\ref{Fig1} and Tab.\ref{tab:results}).
-Therefore, to improve this situation, we begin by analyzing the mechanisms inherent in diffusion models and explore how they should be optimized in the context of streaming tasks to preserve shared knowledge across tasks as much as possible, thereby mitigating CF phenomenon in CDG.
+Moreover, despite recent efforts proposing various strategies to mitigate the generative catastrophic forgetting (GCF) in generative models, most remain misaligned with the core dynamics of diffusion-based architectures.
+Specifically, many methods rely on heuristics adapted from continual classification methods \cite{sun2024create, pfulb2021continual, varshney2021cam, zhang2024clog, masip2023continual, zajkac2023exploring, cheng2024semi}, employ stability-plasticity trade-offs originally designed for Generative Adversarial Networks (GANs) \cite{ali2025cfts, ye2021lifelong, ye2021lifelong2, gu2020association, zhao2024invertavatar}, or use trained diffusion models as ad hoc replay generators \cite{gao2023ddgr}.
+However, these techniques often conflict with the stochastic differential equations (SDEs) that govern the generative processes of diffusion models, leading to noticeable degradation in output quality.
+Empirical results confirm these limitations, as reflected in consistent declines in generative fidelity across sequential tasks, measured by the metric like Fréchet Inception Distance (FID) \cite{heusel2017gans} (see Figure.~\ref{Fig1} and Table.~\ref{tab:results}).
+In response to these research limitations, we begin by analyzing the unique mechanisms of diffusion models and investigate how they can be optimized in the context of streaming tasks, aiming to preserve shared knowledge across tasks and mitigate GCF.